DanB91/dcpu/dcpu-pp/README.md

 with the same name as the reference.
 The preprocessor checks the included code to make sure this is the case.

-### Proprocessor modes
+### Preprocessor modes

-The application operates on a list of post-processor types which register themselves at startup.
+The application operates on a list of pre-processor types which register themselves at startup.
 They can be included in the parsing session through their own commandline switches.